jiang18/mph/docs/docs/options.md

 Missing values of covariates need to be left empty. **Do not use space, -9, NA, or NaN.**

+**Covariate specification:**
+- If `--covariate_names` is not specified, MPH automatically includes an intercept term.
+- If `--covariate_names` is specified, MPH does not automatically add an intercept.
+In this case, users must include a column of 1's in the covariate file and specify it in `--covariate_names` if an intercept is desired.
-If `--covariate_names all` is specified, MPH will use as covariates all columns from the 2nd to the last in the covariate file.
+- If `--covariate_names all` is specified, MPH will use all columns (except the first) as covariates.

 ### Options
 | Option | Argument | Type | Description |